Poutatis/MovieReviewApp/README.md

 ## Application Functions

 - Application has 5 "screens".
   - First page is used for authentication with email/password login and a "Need an account?
-Sign Up"
+Sign Up" button which changes sign in button to sign up which lets you create an account.
 - After logging in you are greeted by a welcome page with 2 buttons.
 - Movie Search which takes you to a page with a search bar where you can input a movie name to find movies.
   - When you have searhced for a movie and click on it, it takes you to a page with details about the movie.
 There is also a text input where you can type a review and a rating field where u can rate the movie 1-10, after reviewing and rating the movie you can click the "Add Review" button which saves your review and puts it in a list which can be found on the Review List page.